swindonmakers/documentation/legal/articles.md

         2.  the identities of the directors involved; and

-        3.  the identities of the directors involved; and
+        3.  a summary of the discussion

     4. Minutes of directors meetings: